jupegarnica/garn-validator/README.md

 }
 ```

-`mustBe` may have attached an .or() clause to apply a default value.
+`mustBe` may have attached an .or() to apply a default value if the validation fail.

 ```js
 let input = "Garn";